6 Everyday Foods That Are Toxic to Cats

 4. Alcoholic beverages

 Alcohol has the same effect on your cat’s liver as it does on yours, but since cats are so much smaller, a ridiculously tiny amount can result in a critical slowing of the respiration and heart rate.
-Just two teaspoons of hard liquor like vodka or whisky can put a five-pound cat into a coma.
+Just two teaspoons of hard liquor like vodka or whiskey can put a five-pound cat into a coma.
 Alcohol also changes the blood chemistry and makes it too acidic, which can damage your cat’s kidneys.
+Wine and beer are as dangerous as hard liquor.

 5. Grapes and raisins